|The Green Papers|

 States Chronologically States Alphabetically

-2024 Administrative Calendar from the Alabama Secretary of State.
+2024 Election Information from the Alabama Secretary of State.

 Primary elections for the purpose of determining the preferred candidates for President of the United States shall be held the first Tuesday in March each year in which a President is to be elected beginning in the year 2016. [§17-13-100a] [2016 Presidential Preference Primary Resolution.
 2.]